uspki/policies/certificate-policy.md

 ### 4.8.1 Circumstance for certificate modification
-End entity Domain Validation TLS Server Authentication and end entity Organization Validation TLS Server Authentication certificates shall not be modified.

-Online Certificate Status Protocol (OCSP) Delegated responder certificates shall not be modified.
+Domain Validation TLS Server Authentication and Organization Validation TLS Server Authentication certificates shall not be modified.
+OCSP Delegated Responder certificates shall not be modified.

 CA certificates may be modified to update attributes other than the public key.
 A CA certificate shall not be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.